DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/README.md

 ## Description

-The Mixed Effects Deep Learning (MEDL) framework is designed to extract meaningful latent representations from single-cell RNA sequencing (scRNA-seq) data while accounting for batch effects?common confounders that can obscure true biological signals.
+The Mixed Effects Deep Learning (MEDL) framework is designed to extract meaningful latent representations from single-cell RNA sequencing (scRNA-seq) data while accounting for batch effects, which are common confounders that can obscure true biological signals.
 By extending linear mixed-effects models into a nonlinear context, MEDL effectively addresses the inherent non-linearity in confounded scRNA-seq datasets.

 **Key Features:**
 - **Inputs:** Gene expression count matrix $X \in \mathbb{R}^{n \times m}$, where $n$ is the number of cells and $m$ is the number of genes.

 - **Outputs:** Reconstructed gene expression matrix $\hat{X}$ and latent space representations.

-- **Latent Space:** Reduced feature space of size $n \times p$, capturing essential biological variability.
+- **Latent Space:** Reduced feature space of size $n \times p$.

 ## MEDL Framework Overview